PATIENTS & VISITORS

 - Considerate care within the scope of our mission respecting each patient’s personal values and beliefs

-- The patient’s informed participation in decisions are also respected regarding his or her care, including:
+- The patient’s informed participation in decisions is also respected regarding his or her care, including:

-- The availability of interpreter services or American sign language interpreters
+- The availability of interpreter services or American Sign Language (ASL) interpreters

 - Access to adaptive equipment including TDD and aides for the visually and hearing impaired